Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Abstract

 \section{Abstract}

 2-Chern-Simons theory, or more commonly known as 4d BF-BB theory with gauged shift symmetry, is a natural generalization of Chern-Simons theory to 4-dimensional manifolds.
 It is part of the bestiary of higher-homotopy Maurer-Cartan theories.
 In this article, we present a framework towards the combinatorial quantization of 2-Chern-Simons theory on the lattice, taking inspiration from the work of Aleskeev-Grosse-Schomerus three decades ago.
-The central geometric input is the 2-skeleton $\Gamma^2$ of a combinatorial triangulation $\Gamma$ of a 3d Cauchy slice $\Sigma$, which we treat as a simplicial $2$-groupoid.
-On such a "2-graph", we model states of the extended Wilson surface operators in 2-Chern-Simons holonomies as Crane-Yetter's \textit{measureable fields}.
-We show that the 2-Chern-Simons action endows these 2-graph states --- as well as their quantum 2-gauge symmetries --- the structure of a Hopf category, and that their associated higher $R$-matrix gives it a comonoidal {\it cobraiding} structure.
+The central geometric input is a "2-graph" $\Gamma^2$ embedded in a 3d Cauchy slice $\Sigma$, which has equipped the structure of a discrete 2-groupoid.
+Upon such 2-graphs, we model the extended Wilson surface operators in 2-Chern-Simons holonomies as Crane-Yetter's \textit{measureable fields}.
+We show that the 2-Chern-Simons action endows these 2-graph operators --- as well as their quantum 2-gauge symmetries --- the structure of a Hopf category, and that their associated higher $R$-matrix gives it a categorical quasitriangularity structure, which we call the {\it cobraiding}.
 This is an explicit realization of the categorical ladder proposal of Baez-Dolan, in the context of Lie group 2-gauge theories on the lattice.
 Moreover, we will also analyze the lattice 2-algebra on the graph $\Gamma$, and extract the observables from it.